 In 1988 Steve's brother Sam (III), called him and said the non-profit alternative health organization at Murietta Hot Springs Resort in California he had been a member of, and worked at, and passionate about for many years, was shutting down operations.
 Sam asked Steve if he thought he could do "O.K." in real estate in the islands, which Steve said, "absolutely", and so Sam came home with his wife Jane and son John.
 (Charlie was subsequently added to the family.)
 Within a short period of time, through his hard work, Sam became one of the top sales associates at Coldwell Banker San Juan Islands, Inc. Sam's office is right where his grandfather's law office was at the back on the 1st floor of what was the San Juan County Bank building, now the Buck Building, and the location of Coldwell Banker San Juan Islands, Inc.

 In 1993, Steve and Laurie took over ownership of the real estate sales business forming San Juan Islands, Inc. and changing the name of the real estate company to Coldwell Banker San Juan Islands, Inc. San Juan Properties, Inc. was split off as a development and consulting company.
 Over the years, Steve and Laurie have put much effort into continuing to build the company with the best sales associates, staff, technology, marketing tools and support systems.
 Many of our sales associates have been with the company since the 1980's and the whole crew averages 14 years.
 (See their biographies at Coldwell Banker San Juan Islands Real Estate Experts.)
-Steve and Laurie have also worked hard at improving the building, completely remodeling the interior and restoring the exterior, enhancing its authentic architectural appearance while at the same time providing the most contemporary business capabilities, all helping keep Coldwell Banker San Juan Islands, Inc. "The Largest, Most Productive Real Estate Brokerage in the San Juan Islands, Since 1960".
+Steve and Laurie have also worked hard at improving the building, completely remodeling the interior and restoring the exterior, enhancing its authentic architectural appearance while at the same time providing the most contemporary business capabilities, all helping keep Coldwell Banker San Juan Islands, Inc. "The Most Trusted, Most Productive Real Estate Brokerage in the San Juan Islands, Since 1960".

 Merri Ann Simonson's story is similar to many of her clients; she was introduced to the islands in 1978 through boating when she began spending weekends fishing, diving and camping.
 She built a second home on Garrison Bay in 1989, and began commuting from the Seattle area most every weekend.
 In 1995 she relocated to San Juan Island permanently and joined Coldwell Banker San Juan Islands.